lewr912/lewr912/README.md

 ## Hi there 👋
-- 🔭 I’m currently completing the Northcoders 13 week Javascript bootcamp
+- 🔭 Recently completed the Northcoders 13 week Javascript bootcamp
 - ⚡ Passionate about coding, puzzles and learning new technologies
 - 📫 How to reach me: lconnelly412@gmail.com